 Thanks to a supportive editor, I did manage to write some of the earliest articles on the energy market implications of climate change for Dow Jones and The Wall Street Journal.
 But there weren’t many options, as a business journalist, to spend more time covering climate change issues in depth: the press on the whole was largely neglecting – and often minimising – what I already thought back then should have been a regular front page story.
 Or at least given as much space as the oil and gas producer perspective.

 So I branched out to the non profit, think tank and intergovernmental sector to see what I could do.

 That led me to manage a wide range of projects: from devising and kick starting, from 2002 onwards, the first pan-European campaigns on energy efficiency legislation across the EU, some of which are still going today, to devising a comprehensive research programme for The Big Ask, which informed the Stern Review and the 2008 UK Climate Change Act; from writing media briefings about the business implications of the Paris Agreement, to interviewing former ministers and EU Commissioners for a report on the energy transition I edited for Chatham House.

 I now advise organisations in the non profit and government sectors in a wide range of ways.

-I am also a member of the board of directors of the3million, the organisation representing EU nationals in the UK.
+Between January 2017 and July 2022 I have been a senior adviser and later member of the board of directors of the3million, the organisation representing EU nationals in the UK.
 I had a key role in setting up the organisation’s advocacy work in 2017, which led to high level access to EU institutions and UK decision makers.
 I’ve also recently been elected to represent Italians in England and Wales in the Committee of Italians Abroad (Comites) – London.